BChow5/Assignment2/README.md

 <br>

 **How to Choose a Customer Shell for the User** <br>
-* Use the "-s" option and provide the chosen shell.
+* Use the "-s" option and provide the full chosen shell.
-* *e.g. "sudo ./configuration_script_new_user -u username -s bash"*
+* *e.g. "sudo ./configuration_script_new_user -u username -s /bin/bash"*
 <br>

 **How to Add the New User to Existing Groups During Creation** <br>
 * Use the "-g" option and provide the chosen shell.
+Provide your groups in the format "group1 group2 group3".
 * *e.g. "sudo ./configuration_script_new_user -u username -g "group1 group2 group3" "*
 <br>